This page was printed from the South & West Devon Formulary and Referral site at

 The specialist should discuss with the patient and their carer(s) the benefits, side effects, frequency of dosing and monitoring requirements of their treatment.

-The specialist should choose most appropriate drug, initiate treatment, prescribe and monitor the patient until the dose is stabilised.
-Memantine should not prescribed in combination with donepezil, rivastigmine or galantamine.
+The specialist should choose the most appropriate drug, initiate treatment, prescribe and monitor the patient until the dose is stabilised.
+Treatment should be prescribed by the GP after communication with the specialist and once the maintenance dose has been established.

 The specialist should specify any necessary monitoring and review dates at clinically relevant time intervals for both the GP and specialist team and any other patient specific information.